 Using word choices that appreciate how those words could influence a policyholder’s decision.

-For instance, consider using “now” instead of “must”; or “mitigation options,” “offset premium impact” or “manage an increase” instead of “avoid an increase.”
+For instance, consider using “now” instead of “must”; or consider using “mitigation options,” “offset premium impact” or “manage an increase” instead of “avoid an increase.”

 Consultation and Contact Information

-The insurer should consider listing multiple contacts in the communication in an easy-to-identify location to include when available; phone number; email address; and website.
+The insurer should consider listing multiple contacts in the communication in an easy-to-identify location to include phone number, email address, and website when available.
 For example:

 Customer service.